 7. HAVE YOU CHANGED THE TYPE OF LITTER?
 Change back.
 If you still want to change it, start by adding one handful of the new litter, then two – slowly changing over several weeks.

 8. IS IT THE RIGHT LITTER?
 Offer several types of litter and see which is used.
 Then slowly change once the tray is being used (see above).
 In general cats prefer thin-grained litter to large grained (Neilson 2004).
-I recommend fine grained litter which is expensive.
-But it clumps well and works out not too costly because of that.
+I use fine grained litter which is expensive.
+But it clumps well and works out not too costly because you can lift out the soiled area.

 10. IS IT THE RIGHT LITTER TRAY?
 If the problem is that the cat won’t use the litter tray (and therefore goes elsewhere) check that the cat is happy with this particular litter tray.
 Try putting down another one or some kind of temporary “tray” to see if a different one would be more acceptable.
+If the litter tray is covered, take off the flap to the entrance so that the cat can see out.
+Or just take off the cover.
 It may be that a new litter tray smells of plastic to a cat.
 If the new litter tray is unused, maybe transfer some material from the place the cat does go, into the tray.
 Cats prefer large trays to small ones ((Neilson 2008, Guy et al., 2014).
 The bigger the cat, the bigger the tray should be.
 The minimum size should be one and a half times the length of the car.

 11. HAS YOUR CAT HAD AN UNHAPPY EXPERIENCE WHILE ON THE TRAY?
 Has your cat experienced ambush by a companion cat, ambush by a dog, pain, stomach pains while eliminating (from diarrhoea?), human interference while using the tray, a sudden loud noise while on the tray, pain from cystitis, recent illness of any kind, recent trip to vet for something which seems unconnected with litter tray pain but might be.
 If so, the cat may mistakenly decide that the tray isn’t safe any more or the tray caused the pain.
 Therefore, experiment with a new (yes, new- don’t be mean – you can use a baking dish if you don’t want to shell out) tray.